NLeSC/guide/CONTRIBUTING.md

 Please use branches and pull requests to contribute content.
 You can also view the GitBook at a certain branch:

 https://nlesc.gitbooks.io/guide/content/v/BRANCH_NAME

+If your are not part of the NLeSC organization but would still like to contribute please do by submitting a pull request from a fork.

 ## Chapter Owners